 Following the same idea, if the product owner is not available for the midpoint status update, the team should initiate the remaining steps of the phase to avoid project delays.
 A critical requirement for the success of PDP is this constant communication with the product owner that allow short cycles of feedback and, thus, short execution times.

 Once PDP is completed and the first version is launched, it's important to improve on the product following a design/build/learn cycle.
 However, these post-launch changes are usually different from the ones that were identified during the development of the first prototype.
 They usually consist of small details derived from the users’ feedback and that have a low risk of compromising the existing graphic user interface design, improving upon a solid base that has already been defined through PDP.

 Although most steps don't require previous specific knowledge, to master PDP it's recommendable to do additional research and collect as much references as possible.
 The main advantage of applying PDP is that it provides a clear understanding of the importance of each step and its deliverables, making it easier to avoid common mistakes such as jumping right into the later phases without proper bases to support the choices made.

-PDP is now a stable process, but it's far from being marked as definitive.
-It's not even desirable that it reaches such a stage, as it would mean that it would easily be outdated by the everchanging field of product design and rendered as an ineffective approach.
-We will continue to update it as necessary, integrating new tools and techniques that may represent a clear improvement in the overall process performance.
+PDP is now a stable process, but always with continuous improvement due to the ever changing field of product design.
+To guarantee the effectiveness of this approach we will continue to update it as necessary, integrating new tools and techniques that represent a clear improvement in the overall process performance.

-Found our PDP interesting?
-Then you'll be thrilled to know that we have a whole book on it, in which we describe thoroughly every phase and step, providing practical examples and showing exactly what you should have by the end of each step.
-All accompanied with incredible illustrations.
-You can find more about it or make your order directly on Amazon.
+Sounds interesting?
+Then you’ll love the book we published about it.
+We describe the Product Design Process methodology thoroughly in every phase, providing practical examples and showing exactly what you should have by the end of each step.
+All accompanied with awesome illustrations.
+Click here to find more about it or make your order directly on Amazon.